daviemakz/compose-transducers/README.md

 const output  = input.map(applyMaps).filter(applyFilters)
 ```

-Now we are only creating **2** _transient_ arrays instead of **5** which is an improvement but we can do more and this is where transducers come in.
+Now we are only creating **two** _transient_ arrays instead of **fixe** which is an improvement but we can do more and this is where transducers come in.
 Instead of creating two _transient_ arrays each element will pass through `applyMaps` and `applyFilters` before being placed into the output array.

-This in effect means we take an input, perform ALL operations on it and place the results into a **new array** This means we only create one array after this operation, which is the output array.
+This in effect means we take an input, perform ALL operations on it and place the results into a **new array**.
+This means we only create one array after this operation, which is the output array.
 This results in less GC and faster performance especially on the browser.

 ## Contributing